Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ![image](Images/Aut.Rule1.png)
 ![image](Images/Aut.Rule2.png)

 A major prequisite that was implemented for seamless interaction between Microsoft Sentinel and the playbook was to configure the playbook permission of Microsoft Sentinel at resource group level.
 This configuration automatically assigns the Microsoft Sentinel Automation Contributor role to Azure Security Insights (service principal) which gives Microsoft Sentinel the permission to trigger any playbook in that resource group.
+However, users with the Microsoft Sentinel Contributor role can also run the playbooks manually on security incidents.

 ![image](Images/Playbk.perm.png)

 ## Testing of the Playbook

 The Sales-user account was used to logon to the sales-VM via Azure Bastion with the trusted IP.
-Then a new user (Random-user) was created  on the Sales-VM and it was added to the remote desktop users group to allow the Random-user to able to logon remotely.
+Then a new user account (Random-user) was created  on the Sales-VM and it was added to the remote desktop users group to allow remote logon with Random-user account.

 ![image](Images/CR.User.png)

-Note: The new user (Random-user) was only created to effectively demonstrate the testing of the playbook.
+Note: The new user account was only created to effectively demonstrate the testing of the playbook.

 ![image](Images/Random_user.png)